Discordant Relaxations of Misspecified Models: Numerical and Empirical Illustrations

-\subsection{Context and Data}
+\subsubsection{Context and Data}

-Estimating the causal impact of college education on later earnings has always been troublesome for economists because of endogeneity of the level of education.
-To evaluate the returns to schooling, different approaches have been proposed, and most of them rely on the validity of instruments such as parental education, tuition fees, quarter of birth, distance to college, etc. The validity of all these IVs have been widely criticized because of their potential correlation with children unobserved skills.
-In order to accommodate potentially invalid instruments, \cite{Manski2000, Manski2009} introduced the monotone IV (MIV) that does not require the IV to be valid but only impose a positive dependence relationship between the IV and the potential earnings.
+Estimating the causal impact of college education on later earnings has always been troublesome for economists because of the endogeneity of the level of education.
+To evaluate the returns to schooling, different approaches have been proposed, and most of them rely on the validity of instruments such as parental education, tuition fees, quarter of birth, distance to college, etc. The validity of all these IVs has been widely criticized because of their potential correlation with the children's unobserved skills.

+In order to accommodate potentially invalid instruments, \cite{Manski2000, Manski2009} introduced the monotone IV (MIV) that does not require the IV to be valid but only imposes a positive dependence relationship between the IV and potential earnings.
 For instance, parental education may not be independent of potential wages, but plausibly does not negatively affect future earnings.
 In such a context, bounds on the average return to education can be derived.

 In this application, we will consider the AMIV assumption introduced in Section \ref{sec:AMIV}.
-Therefore, we consider that parental education can have a positive effect on children future earnings, but this marginal positive effect could plausibly becomes null after some cut-off.
+We consider that parental education can have a positive effect on children's future earnings, but this marginal positive effect could plausibly become null after some cut-off.
 The particularity of our method is to let this cut-off be determined by the data using our misspecification robust bounds.

 We consider the data used in \citet[HTV]{Heckman2001}.
-The data consists of a sample of 1,230 white males taken from the National Longitudinal Survey of Youth of 1979 (NSLY).
-The data contains information on the log weekly wage, college education, father's education, mother's education, among many other variables.
-Following HTV, we consider the college enrolment indicator as the treatment: it is equal to 1 if the individual has completed at least 13 years of education and 0 otherwise.
-In this empirical exercise, we use the maximum of the parental education as the candidate instrumental variable.
+The data consist of a sample of 1,230 white males taken from the National Longitudinal Survey of Youth of 1979 (NSLY79)\footnote{The NLSY79 survey is sponsored and directed by the U.S. Bureau of Labor Statistics, and managed by the Center for Human Resource Research (CHRR) at The Ohio State University.
+Interviews are conducted by the National Opinion Research Center (NORC) at the University of Chicago.
+See \cite{bureau_of_labor_statistics_national_2019} for more details.}.
+The data contain information on the log weekly wage, college education, father's education, mother's education, among many other variables.
+Following HTV, we consider the college enrollment indicator as the treatment: it is equal to 1 if the individual has completed at least 13 years of education and 0 otherwise.
+In this empirical exercise, we use the maximum of parental education as the candidate instrumental variable.
 Some summary statistics are reported in Table \ref{Table:statdes}.

-\subsection{Methodology and results}
+\subsubsection{Methodology and results}